 1959:At Detroit‚ Mickey Mantle homers off Ray Narleski in the 9th to give the Yankees a 6-5 win.
 New York chase nemesis Frank Lary with 5 runs in the 3rd.

 1958: Led by Mickey Mantle’s 3-run homer in the first‚ the Yanks jump on Dick Donovan‚ who does not retire a batter.
-New York roll to an easy 13-0 win over the White Sox.
+New York roll to a 13-0 win over the White Sox.

 1933: Against the Yankees at the Stadium, the A’s score 11 runs in the 3rd inning‚ then watch the home side score 10 in the 5th.
 Ben Chapman and Tony Lazzeri hit homers in the inning‚ and Lazzeri‚ Arndt Jorgens and Frank Crosetti all have 2 hits in the frame.
 Babe Ruth clouts his 10th of the year in the 8th.
 The A’s fail to score after the 3rd‚ as pitcher Jumbo Brown strikes out 12 A’s in 6 1/3 innings of relief.
 The Yanks win 17-11.
 Not until the Red Sox in 1998 will another opponent tally eleven runs in an inning at Yankee Stadium.

-1929: Blink and you’ll miss it – at t he Stadium, the Yankees take just 1 hour and 20 minutes to edge the White Sox 1-0.
-Ed Wells allows 2 hits in beating Ted Lyons.
+1929: Blink and you’ll miss it ~ at the Stadium, the Yankees take just 1 hour and 20 minutes to edge the White Sox 1-0.
+Ed Wells (below) allows 2 hits in beating Ted Lyons.

 1921: Playing under the name Lou Lewis‚ Lou Gehrig makes his professional debut at first base for the Hartford Senators.
 The 17-year-old Lou is 0-for-3 as Hartford loses to the Pittsfield Hillies‚ 2-1.
 He’ll get his first hit-a triple-in tomorrow’s 5-3 win over the Waterbury Brasscos‚ and then play just 10 more games.